 - Maintain an up-to-date and complete file on each case assigned.

 - Attend CASA group meetings to share ideas and concerns with other CASA’s.

 - Be aware of deadlines and timetables involving an assigned case, and turn in all reports on time.

 Specific Duties of a CASA

 - Upon assignment to a case, interview the child, family members, foster family, teachers, social workers, and other interested parties to determine the facts.
-(Many interviews are done by phone. necessity, some must be in person.
+(Many interviews are done by phone, some must be in person.
 In addition, any home suggested as a permanent or temporary placement for the child must be visited.)

 - Prepare a written report stating findings and a recommendation for a permanent disposition of the case, and submit the report no less than seven days prior to the court hearing.

 - Appear in court as needed for review hearings.
 Continue follow-up contacts, submit supplementary reports, and make new recommendations as needed, until a final disposition is made.